NOAA-GFDL/fre-workflows/for-developers.md

 export LANG=C.UTF-8
 ```

 ### `fre.yamltools` Framework

 The yaml framework is fully described in `fre-cli`'s `README` and documentation
 [on the yaml files](https://noaa-gfdl.readthedocs.io/projects/fre-cli/en/latest/usage.html#yaml-framework).

-# Testing `fre-workflows` locally on PPAN
+## Testing locally on PPAN

+There are multiple ways of accomplishing this.
+They are described in order of least to most complex.

-## Local environment setup
+### The default local environment setup
-Currently, when submitting/testing a pp workflow, it's simplest to use modulefiles for `cylc` and `fre` instead of developer conda environments.
-Developers however will need more flexibility than this to stay ahead of users and develop robust new features.
+Currently, if one is only testing workflow changes against known `fre` tag/versions, it's simplest to use
+modulefiles for `cylc` and `fre`.
+In order to test your `fre-workflows` edits against the known system

 ```
 module load cylc
 module load fre/2025.04
 ```

+Developers however will need more flexibility than this to stay ahead of users and develop robust new features.

 Generally, edits pertaining to the workflow or fre-cli tool usage in the workflow are code
 changes meant to run through the cylc created batch job scripts, submitted by the cylc scheduler.